ibm-cloud-docs/containers/cs_network_policy.md

 <br />

-## Install and configure the Calico CLI
+## Installing and configuring the Calico CLI
 {: #cli_install}

 To view, manage, and add Calico policies, install and configure the Calico CLI.